 Students take five classes at the Centro de Lenguas Modernas for 4 credits each and receive 20 credits at UNH.
 Class meetings are Monday through Thursday, with occasional Friday course obligations and possible weekend excursions.
-All five courses are taught by University of Granada faculty, and excursions are organized by the on-site UNH faculty director.
+All five courses are taught by University of Granada faculty, and excursions are organized by the UNH faculty director.
 All courses are taught in Spanish.
-Students should review the "Spring 2019 Course Offerings and Information" document below for detailed guidance on course options.
+Students should review the "Spring 2024 Course Offerings and Information" document below for detailed guidance on course options.
 Students should note that these are transfer credits, so even though the course titles and grades will appear on the student's UNH transcript, the grades earned will not factor in the UNH cumulative GPA.
 Students must earn a C or better for UNH to accept a course's credits.

 Information from UNH on Course Offerings, Discovery, Spanish Course Equivalents:

 Centro de Lenguas Modernas - Course Descriptions/Syllabi: